Free OCR Software (Optical Character Recognition)

 Some OCR programs can be trained.
 That is, you can get it to scan some text, and then you teach the software what those characters are.
 In this way, the program is able to learn the shape of each of the characters even from unusual fonts.
 Many, if not most, of the OCR software also consult a dictionary of words for that language when converting.

-Note: that OCR software often come free with your scanner or all-in-one machine (ie, printer, scanner and copier combined), so you may want to to see if you already have such a program before rushing out to download one.
-The ones bundled with your scanner are usually limited versions of commercial software, and can sometimes work better than the free ones listed here (or as well as OCRs can be expected to work given the current state of technology).
+Note: that OCR software often come free with your scanner or all-in-one machine (ie, printer, scanner and copier combined), so you may want to see if you already have such a program before rushing out to download one.
+The ones bundled with your scanner are usually limited versions of commercial software, and can sometimes work better than the free ones listed here (or, as well as OCRs can be expected to work given the current state of technology).

 Related Pages